andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

  t
 ```

-#### Working with CSV data
+#### Working with CSV

-Like Mysql, PostgreSQL supports working with data from CSV files.
+Like MySQL PostgreSQL supports working with data from CSV files.
 The following example uses a `company_stuff` database with a `customers` table.
-First we need to create the database, connect to it, and create the table.
+First we need to create the database, connect to it and create the table.

 ``` sql
 create database company_stuff;

 \c company_stuff;
 create table customers
     (id serial not null primary key,